So you’ve taken the first step, done some research, and gathered a shortlist of eight or nine offices that seem like they could work for you.

 Pick at least one leased office and at least one fully-managed flexible office.
-It’s not uncommon for our clients to change their minds about which type is right for them halfway through their search.
-There’s a huge range of possibilities, and what you get for your money varies, so we strongly recommend that you view at least one of each.
+It’s not uncommon for our clients to change their mind about which type is right for them halfway through their search.
+There’s a huge range of possibilities, and what you get for your money varies, so we heartily recommend you view at least one of each.

 Narrow it down by price

-Pick the most expensive office from your list, the least expensive one, and one that’s in the middle.
+Pick the most expensive office in your list, the least expensive one, and one that’s in the middle.
 This will show you what you can get for your money and help you decide if the nice-to-haves are worth the extra.
-(Please remember though, prices are negotiable; sometimes by quite a bit.)
+(Please remember though, prices are negotiable, sometimes by quite a chunk.)

 Narrow it down by location

 Two options.
-To give yourself a solid “yes” or “no” for a specific area, pick a few offices that are close to each other.
-Or to develop a sense for how the offering varies from zip code to zip code, choose a cross-section from your shortlist that covers the widest overall distance.
+To give yourself a solid “yes” or “no” for one area in particular, pick a few offices that are close to each other.
+Or to develop a sense for how the offering varies from postcode to postcode, choose a cross-section from your shortlist that covers the widest overall distance.

 Narrow it down by size

-Take a page out of Goldilocks’ book.
-Pick the largest, the smallest, and the one in the middle.
-With your current office as a frame of reference, you’ll get a sense of which size of workspace is right for you.
+Take a leaf out of Goldilocks’s book.
+Pick the largest option, the smallest, and the one in the middle.
+With your current office as a frame of reference, you’ll get a sense for which size of workspace is right for you.
 Seeing a range will help you translate square footage from an abstract number into a room full (or indeed not so full) of people.
 The number of desks in the brochure is a useful guide, but who’s to say you’ll have the same vision for the space?

 Outsource the narrowing-down

-In short, your first viewing tour is where the magic happens.
+To recap... your first viewing is where the magic happens.
 Bring it on!